From the World Heritage inscription for Redwood National Park:

 The Redwood National Park is committed to preserving the redwood trees in California.
 The State of California partnered with the Save-the-Redwoods League in order to protect areas wherein there are concentrated redwood groves or forests.
 This was in the 1920s, prior to the formation of a state park system in California.
 By this time when the state park system was established, there were already three preserved redwood areas.

-As the threat of logging continues, the effort to preserve not just the redwood trees in the park (along with its neighboring areas), but the old-growth redwood forest, were becoming more persistent.
+As the threat of logging continues, the effort to preserve not just the redwood trees in the park (along with its neighboring areas), but the old-growth redwood forest, was becoming more persistent.
 The naming of Redwood National Park as a UNESCO World Heritage Site and as an International Biosphere Reserve contributed to any ongoing efforts at preserving the forests.

 View the complete list of UNESCO World Heritage Sites in the United States.